Avoca Beach

 Food & events

-The bustling Avoca Beachside Markets, held on the fourth Sunday of the month, is a must for any foodie.
-Another great local event is the Five Lands Walk, a walking and cultural festival that celebrates the passing of the winter solstice in June.
-The 10km track includes Captain Cook lookout, a top vantage point for whale watching.
+The bustling Avoca Beachside Markets, held on the fourth Sunday of the month, are a must for any foodie.
+Another great local event is the Five Lands Walk, a walking and cultural festival that celebrates Aboriginal culture and the passing of the winter solstice in June.
+The 10km route starts at MacMasters Beach and passes five beaches including Avoca, as well as the Captain Cook lookout, a top vantage point for whale watching, before finishing at Terrigal

 Loading...